 - If the Direct storage access and Virtual appliance transport modes cannot be used, Veeam Backup & Replication uses the Network transport mode.

 A VM can be restored to its original location or to a new location.
-When you restore a VM to its original location, the primary VM is automatically turned off and deleted before the restore.
+When you restore a VM to its original location, the original VM is automatically turned off and deleted before the restore.
 This type of restore ensures the quickest recovery and minimizes the number of mistakes which can be potentially caused by changes in VM settings.

 When you restore a VM to a new location, you need to specify new VM settings such as the new VM name, the host and datastore where the VM will reside, disk format (thin or thick provisioned) and network properties.
 Veeam Backup & Replication will change the VM configuration file and store the VM data to the location of your choice.